GNOME/gtk/README.md

 Offering a complete set of widgets, GTK is suitable for projects ranging from small one-off projects to complete application suites.

 GTK is a free and open-source software project.
-However, the licensing terms for GTK, the GNU LGPL, allow it to be used by all developers, including those developing proprietary software, without any license fees or royalties.
+The licensing terms for GTK, the GNU LGPL, allow it to be used by all developers, including those developing proprietary software, without any license fees or royalties.